dapr/quickstarts/pub-sub/README.md

 app.use(bodyParser.json());
 ```

 This allows us to determine which topic to publish the message with.
 To publish messages against Dapr, the URL needs to look like: `http://localhost:<DAPR_URL>/publish/<PUBSUB_NAME>/<TOPIC>`, so the `publish` endpoint builds a URL and posts the JSON against it.
-The POST also needs to return a success code in the response upon successful completion.
+The POST request also needs to return a success code in the response upon successful completion.

 ```js
   const publishUrl = `${daprUrl}/publish/${pubsubName}/${req.body.messageType}`;